 - a headache

 If your child has the injected flu vaccine, side effects include:

-- a sore arm where the injection was given
+- a sore arm (or thigh) where the injection was given

 - a slightly raised temperature

 - aching muscles